 V-Dem is very much a collaborative effort.
-One of the two institutional homes is Kellogg Institute at the University of Notre Dame.
+The V-Dem Regional Center in North America is based at the Kellogg Institute at the University of Notre Dame.

 The V-Dem team at Notre Dame worked with the development of software for the research database and the web interfaces and also administered data collection in the Americas.
 The Kellogg Institute cosponsored the first such unveiling in Latin America in Santiago, Chile in January 2014.
 More information at: http://kellogg.nd.edu/faculty/news/vdem4.shtml .